Your Dad will be happy because he will have your Mum for the rest of his life …

 A tragic turn for the worse…

-Some weeks after Jane had come home from the nursing home, after a delicious home cooked dinner, Bob, as a result of his respiratory illness spontaneously haemorrhaged from his lung and bled to death instantly in the kitchen.
-Our Caregiver called an ambulance who arrived very quickly but advised her there was nothing that could have been done to save Bob, even if he had been in intensive care, it was an unresolvable progression of his illness.
+Some months after Jane had come home from the nursing home, after a delicious home cooked dinner, Bob, as a result of his respiratory illness spontaneously haemorrhaged from his lung and bled to death instantly in the kitchen.
+Our Live in Carer called an ambulance who arrived very quickly but advised her there was nothing that could have been done to save Bob, even if he had been in intensive care.
+It was an unresolvable progression of his illness.

 The ambulance called the Police as this was a potential crime scene and our Caregiver was not allowed to clean the blood up or touch Bob.

-Our Caregiver Katherine managed to keep Jane out of the kitchen as she did not want her traumatised by seeing the blood and her husband on the floor.
+Our Live in Carer Katherine managed to keep Jane out of the kitchen as she did not want her traumatised by seeing the blood and her husband on the floor.
 Katherine then assisted Jane to bed.
 She asked Jane if she wanted the bedroom door shut, Jane said “leave it open…… Bob will be coming to bed soon”

 Now this is exceptional care…

-Our Caregiver Katherine left Jane sleeping and went and sat with Bob.
+Our Live in Carer Katherine left Jane sleeping and went and sat with Bob.
 She told us “I just had to sit down with Bob and have a talk with him, he was the nicest man”.

 When given the green light, Katherine cleaned up the blood and waited with Bob until the morgue van arrived at 1.30am.

-Throughout that event, our On-Call High Care Case Manager supported Katherine.
+Throughout that event, our On-Call High Care Case Manager supported our Live in Carer, Katherine.
 (Of course the family were immediately advised however, they lived hundreds of kilometres away.)

-What I am thankful for in this life story is that:
+What I am thankful for in this life experience is that:

 - A loving couple were re-united.
-As Bob said about his wife “look at Jane, she can’t stop smiling she is so happy to be home”.
-Happy to be home with Bob… in her home.;
+As Bob said about his wife “look at Jane, she can’t stop smiling, she is so happy to be home”.
+Happy to be home with Bob… in a familiar, safe environment;

 - Bob was happy.
 He had ‘his Jane’ home in his arms, his life had not been up-ended by a move;